-However, upgrading your Ubuntu version requires a basic understanding of working with SSH and command-line operations.
+However, upgrading your Ubuntu version requires a basic understanding of SSH and command-line operations.
 If you're not comfortable with these concepts, it's safer to provision a fresh server with the desired Ubuntu version and migrate your applications.
 This reduces the risk of system conflicts and data loss.

 sudo apt update